MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 Enterprise scale analytics and AI construction set has centered around onboarding new Data Integration uses cases or Data Products via Azure Active Directory entitlement management.

 Azure Active Directory (Azure AD) entitlement management is an identity governance feature that automates workflows for access requests, access assignments, reviews, and expiration, supporting organizations to manage identity and the access life cycle at scale.
-For guidance about configuring access, see [What is Azure AD entitlement management?](/azure/active-directory/governance/entitlement-management-overview).
+For guidance about configuring access, see an [overview of Azure AD entitlement management](/azure/active-directory/governance/entitlement-management-overview).

 The decision is based upon seeing scenarios where users receive access to a resource, they may hold on to access longer than is required for business purposes.
 Moving the entitlement packages allows delegate to non-administrators the ability to create access packages.
 These access packages contain resources, such as access to datasets, that users can request, and the delegated access package managers can define policies with rules for which users can request, who must approve their access, and when access expires.

-This video provides an overview of entitlement management and its value:
+This video recaps entitlement management and its value:

 >[!VIDEO <https://www.youtube.com/embed/_Lss6bFrnQ8>]